70 articles & counting

 Nutrition Science

-Gut Health for Athletes: A Practical Guide to the Microbiome and Training
+Gut Health for Athletes: Microbiome and Performance

 Your gut microbiome affects everything from immune function to mood to recovery speed.
 Between 30 and 50 percent of endurance athletes experience GI distress during training.
 Here is what the research says about optimizing your gut for performance.